West Virginia University Hospitals, Inc.

 About the center

 Adult autologous and allogeneic stem cell transplants, with active protocols for myeloablative, non-myeloablative and reduced intensity transplants, non-myeloablative and myeloablative cord protocols and haploidentical transplants.
 Limited pediatric patients (ages 16 to 18): autologous for Hodgkin's disease protocol and related allogeneic for aplastic anemia .
-CAR-T cell therapy for the diagnosis of ALL for 18-25 year old patients and NHL.
+CAR-T cell therapy for the diagnosis of ALL for 18-25 year old patients and NHL and we also offer CAR-T for Mantle Cell lymphoma, Follicular Lymphoma, and Multiple Myeloma.

 This center has been performing allogeneic transplants since 1992 and has been an NMDP/Be The Match transplant center since June 1997.